cmaureir/cpython_tutorial/README.md

 * Extend Python with C, Rust, and Zig.

-The session will be a combination of a theoretical introduction of the topics, followed by a hand-on experience on each step.
+The session will be a combination of a theoretical introduction of the topics, followed by a hands-on experience on each step.

 Here is an outline of what will be done: